 While all those listed above were formerly Management Team Members when CVFolk was originally established, we are also indebted to other key figures in local music who continue to provide support, guidance and general assistance to the project!
 A huge thank you to:

 Owner and event organiser of the Temperance Bar

 Multi-instrumental musicians, organisers of touring show

 Albany Theatre Director and Chair of the Board for Albany Theatre Trust

 Singer, broadcaster, blogger, organiser of Nuneaton Folk Club

-We’re especially grateful for the support from our Patron:
+We’re especially grateful for the active support from our Patron:

 Pauline needs no introduction as a leading light in the Coventry-based 2-Tone movement and vocalist for chart-topping band The Selecter, but someone who originally built up her skills and confidence as a performer on the Coventry folk scene.
 Pauline is a keen advocate for CVFolk and we are grateful for her continued and active role as as a supporter of – and spokesperson for – our organisation.